Sustainability

 Identifying sustainability risks

-To identify high-risk suppliers, we conduct a sustainability procurement survey that evaluates suppliers from nine perspectives, including human rights, labor, and the environment.
-Suppliers with an average score of 65% or lower and do not meet the criteria to be considered as having a particularly significant risk on the nine criteria are classified as “high-risk” suppliers, and we work together with them to improve our initiatives.
+To identify suppliers having ESG issues or potential risk, we conduct a sustainability procurement survey that evaluates suppliers from eight perspectives, including human rights, labor, and the environment.
+Suppliers with an average score of 65 or lower and do not meet the criteria to be considered as having a particularly significant risk on the eight criteria are classified as Rank D suppliers, and we work with them to advance initiatives for improvement.

 Supporting improvement activities

-For suppliers identified as having sustainability risks as a result of the sustainability procurement survey, we 1) share the results of the analysis, 2) conduct additional interviews to clarify concerns, and 3) discuss the direction of action to support improvements.
-In fiscal 2021, six suppliers were identified as having potential risks to prepare corrective action plans, and we have asked suppliers to take advantage of this assessment to improve their initiatives.
+For suppliers identified as having sustainability risks as a result of the sustainability procurement survey, which includes items related to human rights, environment, etc., we 1) share the results of the analysis, 2) conduct additional interviews to clarify concerns, and 3) discuss the direction of action to support improvements.
+In fiscal 2025, we requested seven suppliers (including two significant suppliers) identified as having potential sustainability risks to prepare corrective action plans, and received improvement plans from all targeted suppliers.
+No significant suppliers were subject to contract termination in FY2025.*

 Improved guidance rate |